Appendix

 https://www.inrialpes.fr/sherpa/files/logiciels/troeps/current.tar.gz

-Our HTTP server provides various information (among which the latest release and the manual on-line).
-The URL are:
+server provides various information (among which the latest release and the

 https://www.inrialpes.fr/sherpa/